-Cornmeal gluten is the by-product of corn wet milling.
+Cornmeal gluten, commonly referred to as corn gluten meal (CGM), is the by-product of corn wet milling.
 It is used to feed cattle, fish, dogs, and poultry.
-Cornmeal is known as a natural substitute for chemical pre-emergent herbicides.
-Using cornmeal as weed killer is a great way to eradicate weeds without the threat of toxic chemicals.
+Gluten meal is known as a natural substitute for chemical pre-emergent herbicides.
+Using this cornmeal as weed killer is a great way to eradicate weeds without the threat of toxic chemicals.
 If you have pets or small children, gluten meal is a great option.

-Researchers at Iowa State University discovered by accident that cornmeal acts as an herbicide while they were doing disease research.
-They saw that cornmeal kept grass and other seeds, such as crabgrass, dandelions and chickweed, from sprouting.
+Researchers at Iowa State University discovered by accident that cornmeal gluten acts as an herbicide while they were doing disease research.
+They saw that corn gluten meal kept grass and other seeds, such as crabgrass, dandelions and chickweed, from sprouting.

-It is important to note that cornmeal is only effective against seeds, not plants that are mature.
-For annual weeds that are growing, cornmeal products will not kill it.
+It is important to note that cornmeal gluten is only effective against seeds, not plants that are mature and is most effective with corn gluten having at least 60% proteins in it.
+For annual weeds that are growing, plain cornmeal products will not kill it.
 These weeds include:

 Perennial weeds will not be damaged either.
 They pop back up year after year because their roots survive under the soil over winter.
 Some of these include:

-However, cornmeal will stop the seeds that these weeds shed in the summer so that the weeds will not increase.
-With consistent use of cornmeal products, these weeds will gradually decline.
+However, cornmeal gluten will stop the seeds that these weeds shed in the summer so that the weeds will not increase.
+With consistent use of gluten meal products, these weeds will gradually decline.

 Be sure to follow the application instructions on the package and apply before weeds start to grow.
 Sometimes this can be a very tight window but is best done in early spring.
 Be sure to wait to apply in flower and vegetable beds where seeds are sown at least until the seeds are grown up a bit.
 If applied too early, it can prevent these seeds from sprouting.

-Cornmeal is also a popular method to control ants.
-Pouring cornmeal where you see ants traveling is the best option.
-They will pick up the cornmeal and take it to the nest where they will feed on it.
-Because the ants cannot digest the cornmeal, they will starve to death.
+Cornmeal gluten is also a popular method to control ants.
+Pouring it wherever you see ants traveling is the best option.
+They will pick up the gluten and take it to the nest where they will feed on it.
+Because the ants cannot digest this cornmeal product, they will starve to death.
 It may take up to a week or so before you see your ant population dwindling.

 Tip: If you have large areas to cover, you can try a spray form for ease of application.
 Apply every four weeks, or after heavy rains, during the growing season to maintain effectiveness.